The Movies for Grownups Movie Minute

 Still in Theaters:

-A black photographer (Daniel Kaluuya) and his white girlfriend (Allison Williams) visit the remote home of her creepy parents (Bradley Whitford and Catherine Keener).
-Invasion of the Body Snatchers meets Guess Who’s Coming to Dinner in this whip-smart, scary, riotous look at race.
+A black photographer (Daniel Kaluuya) and his white girlfriend (Allison Williams) visit the remote home of her creepy parents (Bradley Whitford and Catherine Keener) in this whip-smart horror film that’s also an unsettling meditation on race.

-The haunting tale of a woman (Kristen Stewart) who believes her dead brother is trying to contact her is, in the end, a film about waiting: for happiness, for answers — and for the ultimate revelation of what comes after death.
+The haunting tale of a woman (Kristen Stewart) who believes her dead brother is trying to contact her is, in the end, a film about waiting: for happiness, for answers, for the ultimate revelation of what comes after death.

 Discounts & Benefits